15 advantages of setting up a limited company

 13. Dormant company status is available

-If you are not ready to set up a company, you can still form a company and keep it in a dormant state.
+If you are not ready to set up a company, you can still form one and keep it dormant.

 This means that your business name is protected.
-If you’re a sole trader, you might want to secure the ‘limited’ version of your trading name, without the obligations associated with running a ‘live’ company.
+If you’re a sole trader, you might want to secure the ‘limited’ version of your trading name without the obligations of running a ‘live’ company.

-If you want to shut down your company for a while, you can also revert to dormant status.
-This allows you to pick up the reigns again in the future if you want to re-start trading.
+If you want to shut down your company temporarily, you can revert to dormant status.
+This allows you to pick up the reins again if you want to re-start trading.

 14. Tax-efficient life cover for company directors